reallixiangyuanying/jituanlin.github.io/_posts/2018-03-18-Bind-API-In_React-one-line.md

 ---
 layout: post
-title: "Bind some API in React one line"
+title: "Bind API in React one line"
 author: "Jituan Lin"
 categories: frontEnd
 tags: [Programming,FrontEnd,React,Functional-Programming]
 image:
   feature: Bind-API-in-React-succinctly.jpeg
-  teaser: Bind-API-in-React-succinctly.jpeg
+  teaser: Bind-API-in-React-succinctly-cover.jpeg
   credit: Death to Stock Photo
   creditlink: ""
 description: "Welcome to Jituan's Blog!"
 ---

-## Bind some API in React one line
+## Bind API in React one line
 In React, for communicate with server and then render in browser,we need do something like step by step list bellow:
 1. Write a function that initiate a request, in ES6, it likely to return a Promise then will fulfil when server response.
 2. Call it from React component, and set the flag by *setState* function  for indicate the request is emit and the result is *pendding*.